About Research Misconduct

 Plagiarism is defined as the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
 It does not include honest error or differences of opinion.

 As defined in Penn State Policy RP02 "Addressing Allegations of Research Misconduct," there are established procedures for addressing allegations and handling inquiries/investigations of research misconduct.
+Penn State's policy aligns with federal policies on research misconduct.
 The ORP provides administrative support and oversight of this process.
+Learn more about the research misconduct process.

-To report research concerns that are not misconduct, please see the information at www.research.psu.edu/report-concerns.
+To report research concerns that are not research misconduct, please see the information at www.research.psu.edu/report-concerns.

 You can also report using the Penn State Ethics Hotline at (800) 560-1637 or online.